1. What is the JET Programme?

 - 4.2.
 Where can I obtain an application form to apply for the JET Programme?

 Contact the Embassy or Consulate General of Japan in your country of citizenship.
-Please note that application forms are not available in Japan.

 >> participating countries